axibase/atsd-use-cases/research/uk-aviation/README.md

     ![Figure 5](./images/Figure5.png)

-1. Select the desired `metric`.
+1. Select a `metric`.
 The first drop-down list in **ChartLab** only contains the shortened version of the metric names.
 This text file which contains the full raw metric names: [uk-caa-metrics.txt](uk-caa-metrics.txt).

     ![Figure 21](./images/Figure21.png)